 The scoring system in Muay Thai is complex and layered, especially at elite, professional levels.
 Practitioners often struggle to fully understand the system and why some bouts have been scored in a particular way, let alone the average onlooker.

-A judge needs to consider many different aspects of a bout as part of their decision on the overall outcome, as bouts are scored in their entirety, rather than using a 10-point must system which is common in Boxing and MMA (although in many promotions/leagues outside of Thailand the 10-must system is often used as an simpler alternative).
+A judge needs to consider many different aspects of a bout as part of their decision on the overall outcome, as bouts are scored in their entirety and incorporate the 10-point must system at a individual round level to guide a judge's decision when looking back through their score card.
+This is different to Boxing and MMA which is a simply tally of each independent round's points (using the 10-point must system).
 These aspects include how strikes are thrown and how they land, whether a fighter is dominant and/or aggressive, whether damage is visible from a strike and much more.
 That being said, it's easy to see how confusion and misunderstanding can arise, so it's key that competitors & coaches understand how bouts are judged to maximise the opportunity to score in a judge's eyes.

 The Scoring Card